Dmitry-Borodkin/voidc/doc/tutorial.md

 - And "finally", the first couple of statements prepare the memory (in stack) for the list of argument types.

-Many important details have been omitted for brevity.
-We'll come back to them later.
+Many important details have been omitted for brevity...

 The second unit, in similiar way as the first one, declares the `printf` function.
 Note the use of the `v_pointer_type` function.